Ichiro Suzuki: 2011

-On April 2, 2011, Suzuki broke the Mariners' all-time career hits record with his 2,248th hit in the 9th inning versus the Oakland Athletics, overtaking the team's previous leader Edgar Martínez.
+On April 2, 2011, Suzuki broke the Mariners' franchise hits record with his 2,248th hit in the ninth inning against the Athletics, overtaking Edgar Martínez.
 2011 marked the first time in Suzuki's 11 seasons that he failed to make the All-Star team.
 He batted under .300 (.277) before the All-Star break for the first time in his career.
 On July 10, manager Eric Wedge did not start Suzuki, ending his then-major league-best active streak of 255 consecutive starts.
 Suzuki followed with an 11-game hitting streak, but Wedge noted "it's not that easy to give that guy a day off" due to Suzuki's iconic stature.
-On August 22, Suzuki hit his 35th career leadoff homer, tying him for 6th place with Bobby Bonds.
+On August 22, Suzuki hit his 35th career leadoff homer, tying him for sixth place with Bobby Bonds at the time.
 Suzuki finished the season batting a career-low .272 with 184 hits, the first time in his 11-year MLB career he did not record 200 hits.
-It was also his first season not playing in the All-Star game, as well as his first season not winning a Gold Glove.
+It was also his first season not winning a Gold Glove.